How to Build a Sales Playbook for the 21st Century

 Back in the day, sales processes were simpler, which led to simpler playbooks.
-As the sales landscape has evolved, sales playbooks have expanded as well.
+As the sales landscape has evolved, sales playbooks and respective frameworks have expanded as well.

 In this article, we go through constructing a sales playbook that helps you decrease ramp-up time, make your salespeople more autonomous, and improve productivity across your sales team.

 Creating a sales playbook is a big undertaking.
-To help you out, we've built a framework that helps you get the job done smoothly.
+To help you out, we've built a sales playbook framework that helps you get the job done smoothly.